 SEND Policies & Information

-The GFS SENDCo (Special Educational Needs and Disabilities Co-ordinator)
+The AGFS SENDCo (Special Educational Needs and Disabilities Co-ordinator)

 I am responsible for overseeing the school’s provision for pupils with special educational needs and disabilities (SEND).
 We have a dedicated team of professionals who support our learners, ensuring they develop the skills and knowledge to become successful and confident learners.
 This page is designed to give you information regarding our approach to supporting those with SEND and to signpost parents and carers to additional agencies.